Emergency service response codes: South Australia

 SA Ambulance Service use a Priority system.

-Note: Priorities 0 and 3 have been reserved for future use.
-Priority 9 is used for administration taskings.
+Note: Priority 0 has been reserved for future use.
+Priority 9 is used for administration taskings and non-patient related vehicle movements.

 The South Australian Metropolitan Fire Service, Country Fire Service and South Australian State Emergency Service use a Priority System which has been recently updated.

 All calls are routed through the Metropolitan Fire Service (Call Sign "Adelaide Fire") including State Emergency Service 132 500 calls.

 During significant weather events the State Communication Centre (SCC) unit of the SES take over call taking responsibly.
-This operations centre is manned by volunteers routing calls for assistance to the closest unit who will dispatch the events to individual teams.
+This operations centre is staffed by volunteers routing calls for assistance to the closest unit who will dispatch the events to individual teams.

 Queensland

 Queensland Police uses the priority system: